antoniofranzese/tools/README.md

 # Shell Tools
 Command line utilities and wrappers, useful to keep the programmers away from the GUI devil.

-These tools are intended for a ZSH environment, if you still use BASH adapt the proposed configurations to your needs.
+These tools are intended for a ZSH environment, if you still use BASH update yourself.

 Windows users should install and configure WSL (1 or 2); no Unix prompt, no tools.